AlgoMaster Logo

 Dead Letter Queues

-Retries are useful only when a failure might go away.
-A network timeout, a busy database, or a temporary service outage is worth retrying.
+Retries are useful when a failure might go away on its own.
+A network timeout, a busy database, or a short service outage is worth retrying.

 Some failures are different.
-A message may have invalid data, refer to an object that no longer exists, violate a business rule, or trigger a bug in the consumer.
-Retrying that message forever wastes capacity and can stop later messages from making progress.
+A message may have bad data, point to a record that no longer exists, break a business rule, or hit a bug in the consumer.
+Retrying that message forever wastes worker time and can stop later messages from moving forward.

-A dead letter queue (DLQ) is where a messaging system puts messages that cannot be processed through the normal path.
-It keeps the main queue moving while preserving failed messages for investigation, repair, replay, or deletion.
+A dead letter queue (DLQ) is where a messaging system puts messages that failed too many times.
+It keeps the main queue moving, while saving the failed messages so someone can inspect, fix, replay, or delete them.

 The important idea is simple:

 A DLQ is not where messages go to be forgotten.
-It is a quarantine area for messages that need a decision.
+It is a holding area for messages that need a decision.

-A dead letter queue is a separate queue, topic, or stream that receives messages after normal delivery has failed too many times or the broker has been told not to redeliver them.
+A dead letter queue is a separate queue, topic, or stream that receives messages after normal processing has failed too many times.
+Some brokers also let the consumer send a message to the DLQ directly when retrying would not help.

 The exact mechanism depends on the messaging system, but the pattern is the same: